Khweldi Hameidi: Career under Gaddafi

 Hameidi played a leading role in the 1969 Libyan coup d'état that overthrew King Idris and brought Muammar Gaddafi to power.
 Hameidi was specifically tasked with seizing the radio station in Tripoli and arresting the crown prince Hasan as-Senussi.
 After the successful coup, Hameidi was part of the twelve men that formed the Libyan Revolutionary Command Council (RCC).

-In August 1975, Planning Minister Umar Muhayshi, Bashir al-Saghir Hawady, and Awad Ali Hamza, who were all part of the 12-member RCC, led a coup against Gaddafi.
+In the summer of 1975, Planning Minister Umar Muhayshi, Bashir al-Saghir Hawady, and Awad Ali Hamza, who were all part of the 12-member RCC, led a coup against Gaddafi.
 The coup failed; Muhayshi fled to Tunisia and another RCC member suspected of disloyalty, Abdul-Munim al-Huni, fled to Egypt.
 Hawady and Hamza were arrested.
 The RCC was ultimately reduced to only five members: Gaddafi, Abdessalam Jalloud, Abu-Bakr Yunis Jabr, Mustafa Kharubi, and Hameidi.
 All five were from poor or lower-middle-class background.

 Hameidi served as interior minister, chief of military intelligence, and head of the military courts in the Gaddafi government.
 He was also a member of General Provisional Committee for Defense.

 Libyan Civil War

 When the First Libyan Civil War broke out in February 2011, Hameidi did not hold any official political or executive office as he was retired.
-He did, however, continue to enjoy close personal relationship with Gaddafi due to his daughter's marriage to Gaddafi's son Saadi.
+He did, however, continue to enjoy a close personal relationship with Gaddafi due to his daughter's marriage to Gaddafi's son Saadi.
 Hameidi reportedly received a field command in Zawiya during the civil war.

 Due to his perceived closeness with the Gaddafi family and his refusal to defect, Hameidi and his family became a target for NATO during its military intervention in Libya.
 His home, located near Surman, was bombed by NATO on 19 June 2011, which resulted in the death of his daughter-in-law and three grandchildren.
 A total of 15 family members, including three children, were killed by NATO's bombs.
 NATO claimed his home was being used as a "command center" by Gaddafi and thus a legitimate target.
 Hameidi's son Khaled claimed NATO had tried to assassinate Khweldi Hameidi in order to demoralize the Gaddafi regime.
-On 24 June 2011, an impassioned Hameidi spoke to Western journalists next to his demolished house with Moussa Ibrahim serving as the translator.

 After the Battle of Tripoli, Hameidi fled to Tunisia, where he suffered a heart attack and was hospitalized in Tunis.
 Tunisia accused him of entering the country illegally.

 Exile

 Hameidi never stood trial in Tunisia and was not deported to Libya.
 He reportedly spent time in Morocco before settling in Egypt.
 In February 2012, the Libyan Popular National Movement was founded by Gaddafi loyalists in exile and Hameidi served as its first Secretary General.
 The party was banned from participating in the 2012 Libyan parliamentary election.

-Death

 Hameidi suffered another heart attack and died in Cairo on 27 July 2015.
-He was either 72 or 75.
+He was 72.